Translation apps are essentially useful especially when you are abroad where the locals don’t speak your language.

 Free | Available on Android & iOS

 When it comes to translation apps, Google Translate is arguably the best especially for dealing with idioms and brand names.
-Google Translate is an all-round super-comprehensive translation app that supported over 80 world languages and it’s available on Android and Apple’s iOS.
+Google Translate is an all-around super-comprehensive translation app that supported over 80 world languages and it’s available on Android and Apple’s iOS.

-Some of the best features of this translation app is the fact that you can dictate, type and even write your query, whether you want to translate a complex phrase or just get a dictionary definition of a single word.
+Some of the best features of this translation app are the fact that you can dictate, type and even write your query, whether you want to translate a complex phrase or just get a dictionary definition of a single word.

 However, as good as Google Translate is, the app doesn’t work offline.
 This means you will need to be connected via Wi-Fi or mobile data if you’re using an iPhone, but Android users can download language packs for offline translation.
 Download Google Translate Here

 Free | Available on Windows & Android Phones

 Formerly known as Bing Translator, the app is your companion when you need to overcome the language barrier.
 You can use your camera, voice or keyboard to enter text you want to translate.

 Microsoft Translator is not as comprehensive as Google Translate or Apple’s iTranslate.
 This translation app can only handle 40 languages and it definitely worth downloading if you use a Windows-powered smartphone.

 It supports offline translation, which means you can translate when you are not connected to the Internet and when you want to avoid expensive data roaming charges, by using downloadable offline language packs.
 Download Microsoft Translator Here